Egypt Nanotechnology Center: Aims and Vision

 This state of the art research center will contribute to the growth of the national economy through the development of human capital, the production of valuable intellectual property and the promotion of nanotechnology applications in all sectors that are relevant to the economic development of Egypt.
 The aim of the Center is to build and strengthen applied and industrial research and its infrastructure in the areas of greatest strategic value to Egypt's long-term competitiveness and development.
 The center also aims at making the Egyptian economy become among the top 10 in the world in terms of the relative growth resulting from the development and application of nanotechnology.

 Structure

 The EGNC will include 28 specialized laboratories that equipped with the most up-to-date nanotechnology devices to help researchers work on the advanced Nano-science and Nanotechnology projects.
 The building include the largest clean room in Egypt with an area of 600 m2 which will be expanded to 2000 m2.
 This clean room will be open to the Egyptian public and private sector research activities.
-Another vital objective of the EGNC is to help researchers complete the projects they are working on within similar environment and help them translate their knowhow into useful applications that can be used in different Industries.
+Another vital objective of the EGNC is to help researchers complete the projects they are working on within similar environment and help them translate their know-how into useful applications that can be used in different Industries.